muadib25/Python_Pong/README.md

 Or you can just visit this page for the 1-player game (keys w,s move the platform): http://www.codeskulptor.org/#user43_y6xOM4hJoG_3.py

-and this page for the 2-player game (player1 keys w,s | player2 keys :
+and this page for the 2-player game (player1 keys W & S | player2 keys arrows UP & DOWN):
 http://www.codeskulptor.org/#user43_Ezs2swGIxK_3.py

 Have fun!